Sun-Mountain/GenConCal/backend/README.md

 The Swagger UI (provided by the [utoipa](https://github.com/juhaku/utoipa) crate) can be accessed at http://localhost:8080/swagger-ui when starting the application.

+**NOTE:** You can use `example-events.json` as the payload to the `POST /api/data-ingests` endpoint to load GenCon events into the backend.

 ## Tests

 Unit tests for both API routers and business logic can be run via `cargo test`.